jenny-davies/JDutils/README.md

 `list_packages_used`: list the packages used in the active R project.

+`correct_filepath_format`: convert a filepath with folders separated by backslashes into a filepath with forward slashes which can be read into R.

 ## Installation

 You can install the development version of JDutils from